Previous dayMarch 30, 2026Next day

 9.4 km---✓ ReviewedUSGS →

-This magnitude 2.4 event was detected 137 km SSE of False Pass, Alaska on March 30, 2026, with origin time 22:09 UTC.
+March 30, 2026 brought a magnitude 2.4 earthquake 137 km SSE of False Pass, Alaska, logged at 22:09 UTC.
 It arrived roughly 17 hours after a larger magnitude 3.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 9.4 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 9.4 km depth.
 The epicenter is at 53.651°, -162.939°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30